 - Psychological addiction happens when someone uses Adderall compulsively, and their addiction and urge became so strong that they are willing to put their well-being at risk in order to attain and use the drug.

 When it comes to withdrawal treatments, there are yet no medications that can assist users during the process of withdrawal, although there is some evidence that antidepressants might manage some of its psychological aspects such as include depression, anxiety, and fatigue.

 Besides Adderall, Ritalin is the second most popular stimulative study drug, taken to keep people awake and enhance their memory and focus.
 The most common side effect of taking this drug is sleep issues, which many are willing to ignore.
 Since 1950s doctors use Ritalin to treat different conditions such as depression, narcolepsy, and fatigue.
 The FDA also approves Ritalin as a drug for ADHD, but it has also been proven that it helps patients with brain injuries, but it does not restore their memory.
-A study from 2001. reported that small doses of Ritalin actually improved cognitive performance and working memory among healthy volunteer, while higher doses impaired their focus and performance.
+Some research hinted that small doses of Ritalin actually improved cognitive performance and working memory among healthy people, while higher doses impaired their focus and performance.

 Ritalin improves the action of a brain neurotransmitter called catecholamines, and it achieves that by blocking dopamine and noradrenaline reabsorption by neurons.